nokia/plyometrics/README.md

+`nbench` is microbenmarking library targeted for embedded software development.
+It comes with a number of examples that can be used for rapid testing of new architectures.

 Installation
 ------------
 `nbench` is a header-only library so while the samples are compiled using CMake, you can easily integrate it into you own, customized build system by just copying `nbench` directory and optionaly the `contrib` which is the place for some usefull scripts.